 Why Vary HTTP Header

-If you read the Google guide to developing smartphone optimized websites, you will note it helps Googlebot discover your mobile-optimized content faster!
+If you read the Google guide to developing smartphone-optimized websites, you will note it helps Googlebot discover your mobile-optimized content faster!
 The Vary header can also be used to easily guide caching servers if they should serve the page from cache or not by varying the user agent.

 The first time I read about the vary header was when trying to implement Pagespeed on our server.
-I learnt that PageSpeed will always respect Vary: Accept-Encoding and Vary headers on HTML files, and it is a great way to speed up your website by defining the variable.
+I learned that PageSpeed will always respect Vary: Accept-Encoding and Vary headers on HTML files, and it is a great way to speed up your website by defining the variable.

 Start a discussion.
 Share your view: Post a Comment on Twitter